 We then moved on to the DUMPER TRUCKS.
 To be able to ride the dumper trucks on your own you have to be over 140 cm in height.
 Being that Ethan wouldn’t be able to drive them without support Darren was very pleased that they could go on them together.

 They made their way around the course and Ethan clearly enjoyed it.

 Next up was the DIG-A-ROUND, Diggerlands take on a Carousel.
 It was my turn to take Ethan for a spin.

-Onto the JCB ROBOTS, you only have to be over 110 cms in height to drive the robots on your own but Darren was also to give Ethan the support he needed and drive him around the course.
+Onto the JCB ROBOTS, you only have to be over 110 cms in height to drive the robots on your own but Darren had to give Ethan the support he needed and drive around the course.